BradLarson/GPUImage/README.md

 - **GPUImageToonFilter**: This uses Sobel edge detection to place a black border around objects, and then it quantizes the colors present in the image to give a cartoon-like quality to the image.
   - *imageWidthFactor*:
   - *imageHeightFactor*: These parameters affect the visibility of the detected edges

+- **GPUImagePosterizeFilter**: This reduces the color dynamic range into the number of steps specified, leading to a cartoon-like simple shading of the image.
+  - *colorLevels*: The number of color levels to reduce the image space to.
+This ranges from 1 to 256, with a default of 10.

 - **GPUImageSwirlFilter**: Creates a swirl distortion on the image
   - *radius*: The radius from the center to apply the distortion, with a default of 0.5